South Australian National Football League: SANFL Women's

 In February 2017, the SANFL followed the example of VFL Women's in Victoria, and created a state-based women's Australian rules football competition replicating its men's league.
 The SANFLW expanded over the following two years, and is now played by eight of the SANFL clubs between February and May, with Adelaide and Port Adelaide not participating.

 Due to the timing of the league, most SANFLW players are not contracted to clubs in the semi-professional AFL Women's national competition, though some AFLW-listed players do play occasional matches for their respective club.

 Other SANFL competitions

 Aside from the senior SANFL competition, the league has operated a reserves competition since 1919 (such a competition has existed since 1906), and has also operated four underage competitions.
-Under-19s and Under-17s competitions were run from 1937 and 1939 respectively until 2008, when the league merged these competitions to form the Under-18s competition (initially known as the Maccas Cup) from 2009, and it introduced an Under-16s competition the following year.
+Under-19s and Under-17s competitions were run from 1937 and 1939 respectively until 2008, when the league merged these competitions to form the Under-18s competition (initially known as the Maccas Cup) from 2009: it introduced an Under-16s competition the following year.

-Neither Adelaide nor Port Adelaide field teams in these competitions: Adelaide has elected not to field teams, while Port Adelaide previously did, but shut down their underage teams in 2014 and their reserves team in 2018.
+Neither Adelaide nor Port Adelaide field teams in these competitions.
+Adelaide has elected not to field teams, while Port Adelaide shut down their underage teams in 2014 and their reserves team in 2018.

 For a full list of reserves and under 16–19 premiers, see List of SANFL premiers#Minor grades.